sablier-labs/v1-protocol/packages/payroll/README.md

 ## Contracts

-This package contains the Ethereum smart contracts for the Sablier protocol.
+This package contains the Ethereum smart contracts for the Sablier payroll proxy.
 We use [Truffle](https://github.com/trufflesuite/truffle) as a development environment for compiling, testing, and deploying our contracts.
 They were written in [Solidity](https://github.com/ethereum/solidity).

 ## Pre Requisites